 Surrey History Centre, Woking holds the county archives and their website Exploring Surrey’s Past is excellent for finding out about historic places, people, museums, topics from crime to agriculture and even asking questions.

 The National Archives, Kew check out the latest version of their catalogue Discovery which now links TNA records with those from 2,500 archives across the country.
 You can also read TNA’s blog here.
-Nicola Phillips is a member of TNA User Advisory Group, so if you have any comments or questions about their services or the catalogue please contact her.
+Nicola Phillips (formerly of Kingston University and now at Royal Holloway, University of London) is a member of TNA User Advisory Group, so if you have any comments or questions about their services or the catalogue please contact her.

 The Historical Association Public History Committee is the best place to find out about and share your views on all forms of public history, including musuems, archives, archeology, heritage and local history.
 Nicola Phillips is a member of the committee so if you have any comments or issues you would like raised please contact her.